California Senate Bill 53

 (c) The duties and obligations imposed by this act are cumulative with any other duties or obligations imposed under other law and shall not be construed to relieve any party from any duties or obligations imposed under other law and do not limit any rights or remedies under existing law.

-(d) This act shall not apply to the extent that it strictly conflicts with the terms of a contract between a federal government entity and a large developer.
+(d) This act shall not apply to the extent that it strictly conflicts with the terms of a contract between a federal government entity and a frontier developer.

 (e) This act shall not apply to the extent that it is preempted by federal law.